Gwyneth Paltrow: 1989–1995: Early work

 Her career beginnings can be credited to her acting family, as her acting debut was in High (1989), a TV film her father directed, and after spending several summers watching her mother perform at the Williamstown Theatre Festival in Massachusetts, Paltrow made her professional stage debut there in 1990.
 Her film debut followed with the musical romance film Shout (1991), starring John Travolta, and she was cast by her godfather Steven Spielberg in the commercially successful adventure feature Hook (1991) as the young Wendy Darling.
-Paltrow's next roles were in one episode of the Scottish soap opera Take The High Road (1992) and the made-for-television movies Cruel Doubt (1992) and Deadly Relations (1993).
+Paltrow's next roles were in the made-for-television movies Cruel Doubt (1992) and Deadly Relations (1993).

-Her first plum feature film role was in the noir drama Flesh and Bone (1993) as the much-younger girlfriend of James Caan.
+Her first plum feature film role was in the noir drama Flesh and Bone (1993) as the much younger girlfriend of James Caan.
 Janet Maslin of The New York Times described Paltrow as a scene-stealer "who is Blythe Danner's daughter and has her mother's way of making a camera fall in love with her."

-In 1995, she starred in the thriller Se7en, as the wife of a young detective (Brad Pitt), who is partnered with the retiring William Somerset (Morgan Freeman) and then tasked with tracking down a serial killer who uses the seven deadly sins as tropes in his murders.
-The seventh highest grossing film of the year, Seven also earned her a nomination for the Saturn Award for Best Supporting Actress.
+In 1995, she starred in the thriller Seven, as the wife of a young detective (Brad Pitt), who is partnered with the retiring William Somerset (Morgan Freeman) and then tasked with tracking down a serial killer who uses the seven deadly sins as tropes in his murders.
+The seventh highest grossing film of the year, Seven earned her a nomination for the Saturn Award for Best Supporting Actress.
 She appeared in Moonlight and Valentino, as a grieving chain-smoker, and in Jefferson in Paris, portraying Martha Jefferson Randolph.